stary-dead/calendar/README.md

 - Database layer with proper normalization
 - Containerized deployment for scalability

+## 📄 License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).

+**Important**: This software is **NOT** licensed for commercial use.
+You are free to:
+- Use, copy, and distribute the software for non-commercial purposes
+- Modify and create derivative works for personal or educational use
+- Share the software with proper attribution

+**Commercial use is strictly prohibited** without explicit written permission from the copyright holder.

+For commercial licensing inquiries, please contact the project maintainer.

+See the [LICENSE](LICENSE) file for the complete license terms.

 ---

 **Note**: This is a demonstration project showcasing modern web development practices and real-time application features.